Stadion Maksimir

+Maksimir Stadium has four stands: north, east, west, and south, with all seats seated, and no standing places for spectators in the stadium.

+A major renovation of the stadium in June 2011 saw new seats installed, and a greater distance created between seats.

+Due to the strong earthquake that struck Zagreb on March 22, 2020, the east stand has not been open to spectators.

 History

 The construction and the early years

 With the rising popularity of the sport in Zagreb, the local football club HAŠK, which was one of the first multi-sports club in Croatia, decided to build a new stadium for their club.
 They bought the ground in the Svetice neighbourhood in Zagreb, which lies on the opposite side of the Maksimir Park, from the Archdiocese of Zagreb.
 HAŠK built a wooden stand with a capacity of 6,000, which was also the first ground with a proper stand in Zagreb at that time.
 The stadium was opened on 5 May 1912, and at the opening ceremony of the new stadium, HAŠK and their city rival, HŠK Građanski Zagreb, played several friendly matches to commemorate the opening.
 Due to the close relationship and alliance of HAŠK and HŠK Građanski Zagreb and the latter one playing at the Stadion Koturaška, which was in a poor state, Građanski also started playing their home matches at the new Stadium Maksimir.

 On 26 May 1941, a representative of the Ustashe fascist government of the Independent State of Croatia addressed young Zagreb students at their meeting at the Maksimir Stadium, and at one point ordered the Serbian and Jewish students to be segregated, but the children disobeyed.
 Soon afterwards, in June 1941, rebel youths burned the stadium down.
-In 1977, a movie Operation Stadium was made to commemorate the segregation incident.
+The 1977 film Operation Stadium was made to commemorate the segregation incident.

 After World War II and the development

-After World War II, HAŠK and Građanski got dissolved by the newly established communist regime of Yugoslavia and a new club, FD Dinamo Zagreb, inherited the clubs' colours, honours and the ground and is, therefore, the direct successor of HAŠK and HŠK Građanski Zagreb.
+After World War II, Građanski got dissolved by the newly established communist regime of Yugoslavia and a new club, FD Dinamo Zagreb, inherited the clubs' colours, honours and the ground and is, therefore, the direct successor of HŠK Građanski Zagreb.
 When the UEFA Euro 1976 final tournament was held in Yugoslavia, Maksimir hosted the Netherlands v.
 Czechoslovakia semi-final match and the Netherlands v.
 Yugoslavia third place match.
 Maksimir was the central venue for the 1987 Summer Universiade hosted by the city of Zagreb.

 In 1990, several events happened at Maksimir.
 On 13 May, the Dinamo Zagreb–Red Star Belgrade riot took place, an infamous riot involving Dinamo Zagreb and Red Star Belgrade supporters.
 The last match of the Yugoslavia national football team was hosted at Maksimir on 3 June.
 On 17 October of the same year, Croatia played the United States in what was Croatia's first match in the modern era.